josiahdavis/josiahdavis.github.io/_posts/2024-05-29-training-compute-optimal-models.markdown

 Regardless of the specific threshold, if you find yourself in a data-constrained regime, the question should be modified: given the amount of training data I actually have, how large of a model should I train?

-We can take the data from the paper (we will use Table A3 – Approach 2) and fit a linear model to predict the optimal model size, yielding:
+Again, we can take data Table A3 (using Approach 2) and fit a linear model, but this time mapping between data and model size, yielding:

 $$log_{10}​(N)=0.9606135203483422∗log_{10}​(D)−0.8980869297587599 $$